dlyesteryear/z80cmp/README.md

 # z80cmp
-A z80 disassambler aimed at easing comparison of variations of the same program
+A z80 disassembler aimed at easing comparison of variations of the same program

 ## Background